 What Are Sleep Apnea Treatments?

-Illinois Sinus Center specialists strive to find the right treatment for each individual patient instead of forcing you into an option that won’t provide you with relief.
+Illinois Sinus Center specialists strive to find the right treatment for each patient instead of forcing you into an option that won’t provide you with relief.
 We have witnessed the effectiveness of the continuous positive airway pressure device, referred to as the CPAP.
 CPAP gently fills your airway with air through a mask.
 This keeps your airways open and prevents obstructive sleep apnea from disrupting your sleep and causing long-term damage.

 Other treatment options include dental appliances, which reposition the lower jaw and tongue, and upper airway surgery, which permanently removes tissue in the airway.